About me, site privacy stuff and contact info appear below

 Butch Moore

-The costs for this website are borne by the kind people in the Hall of Fame and the Annexmaster The more content and viewers, the higher those costs get.
+The costs for this website are borne by the kind people in the Hall of Fame and the Annexmaster.
+The more content and viewers, the higher those costs get.
 If you would like to contribute, any donations received will be applied to the costs of the website only.
-The contributors above and I pay extra fees so that our site has NO BANNERS or popups, and you don't have to "join" or even get yet another user name and password to enjoy the Annex..
+The contributors above and I pay extra fees so that our site has NO BANNERS or pop-ups, and you don't have to "join" or even get yet another user name and password to enjoy the Annex..

-Use the PayPal donate button below to
+Use the PayPal donate button above to

 donate by credit card or you can

-MAIL a contribution to my address.
+MAIL a contribution to

 Whether or not you have a PayPal account,